giacomodeodato/Brain-MRI-segmentation/README.md

 </p>

 ## `UNet.py`
-The UNet \[1\] is a neural network architecture used for segmentation shaped like an U where the feature maps coming from the left side of the U are passed to the right side to produce the segmentation mask exploiting information from different points of the image elaboration and at different scales.
+The UNet \[1\] is a neural network architecture used for segmentation.
+It is shaped like an U where the feature maps coming from the left side of the U (encoder) are passed to the right side (decoder) to produce the segmentation mask by exploiting information from different stages of the image elaboration and at different scales.

-The implementation in
+In order to transfer the features between different layers of the architecture, the `UNet.py` implementation exploits an activations stack and pytorch forward hooks.
+Moreover, the model initialization is iterative and supports a `depth` parameter that allows to define the architecture with an arbitrary number of blocks.
+During the initialization a forward hook is added to the encoding layers so that the corresponding activations are pushed in the stack.
+Then, the forward hook of the decoding layers pops the most recent activation from the stack and concatenates it to the layer output.

 ## `DiceLoss.py`
 The Dice Loss is a criterion for image segmentation that uses the Sørensen–Dice coefficient between the true segmentation mask and the predicted one \[2\].
 It is implemented as follows: